 If you are a freshman or sophomore at the University of Oregon with an excellent academic record, you can apply to the Clark Honors College as a lateral transfer by completing the supplemental pdf application.
 Applications must be made in hard copy, by filling out a paper form.
 You are responsible for following the status of your application as it will not appear on DuckWeb.
 Contact the CHC admission office (firstname.lastname@example.org, 541-346-7600) to track your application status.

 Keep in mind that the honors college curriculum is designed to replace the standard general education requirements of the university.
-If you have already taken several classes intended to count towards your GenEd requirements, you should talk with the CHC's director of undergraduate advising to clarify which credits will and won't count towards honors college requirements.
+If you have already taken several classes intended to count towards your GenEd requirements, you should talk with the CHC's Admissions Office to understand which credits may or may not count towards honors college requirements.

 UO Courses That Will Count Towards CHC Requirements:

 Second Language | Some Math Courses | Some Science Courses | Multicultural Requirements

 UO Courses That Will Not Count Towards CHC Requirements:

 Written English (WR 121/122/123) | Group: Arts & Letters | Group: Social Science

 STUDENT PROFILE - JANE CONWAY, Class of 2019